 Today, a tour of the Riordan Mansion offers a captivating glimpse into the opulent lifestyle of the era.
 Walking through the meticulously preserved rooms, I found myself transported back in time.
 The mansion showcased the family’s original furniture and personal belongings, allowing me to immerse myself in their refined world.
 Additionally, the tour provided valuable insights into the family’s history as well as the broader historical context of the area.

 A key point of interest is the restoration of the unique photographic windows situated in the conjoining room of the mansions.
 The original negatives were tracked down in order to reproduce the effect on the windows in their full, original beauty.

 12. The Geekery

-Despite plenty of outdoor and adventure options in Flagstaff, the weather isn’t as reliable as the rest of Arizona where you can count on sun 300 days of the year.
+While Flagstaff boasts a plethora of outdoor and adventure opportunities, the weather can be a bit unpredictable compared to the sun-drenched skies of the rest of Arizona, where you can rely on 300 days of sunshine a year.